loda-lang/loda-programs/programs/oeis/list0.md

 * [A098108](http://oeis.org/A098108) ([L13 program](A098108.asm)): a(n) = 1 if n is an odd square, otherwise 0.
 * [A098127](http://oeis.org/A098127) ([L26 program](A098127.asm)): Fibonacci sequence with a(1) = 7 and a(2) = 26.
 * [A098156](http://oeis.org/A098156) ([L11 program](A098156.asm)): Interleave n+1 and 2n+1 and take binomial transform.
+* [A098177](http://oeis.org/A098177) ([L28 program](A098177.asm)): Start with the first n, which reads: "Prolong the sequence with n numbers having their parity opposed to n".
+Then read and obey the second n, then the third n, etc. This sequence is the slowest increasing one with such rule.
 * [A098178](http://oeis.org/A098178) ([L17 program](A098178.asm)): Expansion of (1+x)(1-x+x^2)/((1-x)(1+x^2)).
 * [A098180](http://oeis.org/A098180) ([L13 program](A098180.asm)): Odd numbers with twice the odd numbers repeated in order between them.
 * [A098181](http://oeis.org/A098181) ([L09 program](A098181.asm)): Odd numbers with two times the positive even numbers repeated in order between them.